yuvalmGS/gigaspaces-wiki-jekyll/xap97/storage-types---controlling-serialization.markdown

 ---
 layout: post
-title:  Storage Types - Controlling Serialization
+title:  Storage Types
 categories: XAP97
-parent: pojo-support.html
+parent: getting-started.html
-weight: 400
+weight: 350
 ---

-{% compositionsetup %}
 {% summary %} Using storage type per type and per property to determine in which way each property is stored in space.{% endsummary %}

 # Available Storage Types